 When it comes to making a good impression in an interview, showing up early is key.
 Arriving on time is a given, but when you arrive a few minutes before the scheduled time, you can demonstrate that you’re genuinely interested and excited about the opportunity.
 If you’re punctual, your potential employer is more likely to see you as dependable and considerate— qualities which are essential when aiming for a successful career.

-2. But don’t walk in too early.
+Of course, you don’t want to walk in too early.

-Being on time for a job interview is incredibly important to making a good first impression.
 While showing up late will obviously leave a bad impression, showing up too early can be detrimental as well.

-3. Give yourself extra time for traffic, parking, and finding the office.
+2. Give yourself extra time for traffic, parking, and finding the office.

 Headed to an unfamiliar location?
 Check the route and parking situation ahead of time.
 This is especially important if you’re interviewing in a downtown location or office building that you’ve never been to before.

-4. Take time to relax before going in.
+3. Take time to relax before going in.

 Preparing for an interview can be a nerve-wracking experience.
 It’s important to take some time beforehand to relax and collect your thoughts, so you enter the conversation organized and clear-headed.